Skip to main content

 • If a student is currently enrolled in the course that is the prerequisite for another course they are attempting to enroll in, and the prerequisite indicates a C or better is required, the student will be able to enroll because they have "conditionally met" the prerequisite.
 Departments/schools will need to review the class rosters after grades are posted for the previous term if they want to ensure that the C or better was met.

 • The phrase "consent of instructor/advisor/chair" is not an enforceable prerequisite.
-If a department/school wants to require all students to have permission to enroll in a specific class/section they should add "Department Consent Required" to a course/section when they submit their schedule for a specific term.
+If a department/school wants to require all students to have permission to enroll in a specific class/section they should add Department Consent block to a course/section when they submit their schedule for a specific term.
+These may be added to one or more sections of a course and may be added/removed throughout the registration period as needed.

 • A course may be listed as a co-requisite.
 This means that the system will check to see if a student has either completed or is enrolled in the course.
 If a student later decides to drop the co-requisite, the system will give them an error message.
 If it is after the 10th day of classes, a withdrawal can be processed for either course.

-• A course that has significant overlap with another course, but is NOT an exact equivalent, should include "Not for credit if earned credit in ABC 123" in the course description with other prerequisites.
-This will prompt the Registrar's Office to add what we refer to as an "anti-requisite".
 An anti-requisite does the opposite of a prerequisite and will block a student from enrolling in the course if they have previously earned credit in the other course.
 If, for some reason, an advisor gives a student an override to enroll in the course the student would be able to enroll in it.
 The Registrar Service Center will run queries during registration to catch students who may be enrolled in a course that they will not be eligible to receive credit for and the student and advisor will be notified.
 If the student remains in the course, Records will place the NFC (Not for Credit) on second course enrollment during grade processing and notify student and advisor.
 The student’s advisor can submit a petition if the department wants the student to earn credit in second course enrollment instead of the first.

 Annual Prerequisite Review by Departments/Schools

 Departments/Schools should review their course prerequisites each year by comparing the list of prerequisites in the course description to what is being enforced in the system - these should be the same.
 The Registrar's Office sends a Prerequisite Report to departments/schools in mid-late summer.
-Course revisions including prerequisite changes are effective with the start of the new catalog year, which is the first day of summer session.

 Prerequisite changes must be made through the curriculum approval process by submitting an Editorial Request or Course Revision proposal in the Curriculum Forms System.

-An Editorial Request is approved by the Department Chair/School Director and the University Curriculum Committee (UCC) Executive Secretary/Vice President for Undergraduate Education.
+• An Editorial Request is approved by the Department Chair/School Director and the University Curriculum Committee (UCC) Executive Secretary/Vice President for Undergraduate Education.
 The following are examples of prerequisite changes that are typically considered editorial:

 • Removing prerequisites